Characterizing the delocalized-localized Anderson phase transition based on the system's response to boundary conditions: Method and models

 We work with one-dimensional free fermion tight-binding models with the following Hamiltonian:

-where, $c_i(c_i^{\dagger})$ is the annihilation (creation) operator for $i$th site. $N$ is the number of site in the system.
-The amplitude of the nearest-neighbor hopping is $t$ and we set it to be $1$ as energy scale.
-The models that we use in this paper are determined by their on-site energies $\{\varepsilon\}$.
-One of the models is random dime (RD) model, where we choose $\varepsilon_i$ to be either of the two choices $\phi_a$ and $\phi_b$ randomly; One of them (here $\phi_b$) is ascribed to two successive sites (so this model is called dimer).
+where, $c_i(c_i^{\dagger})$ is the annihilation (creation) operator for the $i$th site. $N$ is the number of sites in the system.
+The amplitude of the nearest-neighbor hopping is $t$, and we set it to be $1$ as the energy scale.
+The models we use in this paper are determined by their on-site energies $\{\varepsilon\}$.
+One of the models is the random dimer (RD) model, where $\varepsilon_i$ are chosen randomly to be either of the two choices of $\phi_a$ and $\phi_b$.
+One of them (here $\phi_b$) is attributed to two successive sites (so this model is called dimer).
 It is shown\cite{PhysRevLett.65.88} that states at the resonant energy $E=\phi_b$ are delocalized when $-2t \le \phi_a-\phi_b \le 2t$.
-In this study we choose $\phi_a=0$ , thus the condition is $-2 \le \phi_b \le 2$.
+In this study, we choose $\phi_a=0$, so the condition is $-2 \le \phi_b \le 2$.
 States at energies other than the resonant energy are localized.
 The Anderson phase transition in this model has been studied before from different perspectives\cite{Bovier_1992, PhysRevB.69.085109, PhysRevB.48.16347, PhysRevB.56.1170, PhysRevB.100.195109, PhysRevB.96.045123}.

-Another model is the the generalized Aubry-Andry model\cite{PhysRevLett.114.146601}, where we choose the on-site energies $\varepsilon_i$ to be:
+Another model is the generalized Aubry-Andry model\cite{PhysRevLett.114.146601}, where the on-site energies $\varepsilon_i$ are:

-$b$ is an irrational number and we set it to be the golden ratio $b = \frac{1+\sqrt{5}}{2}$.
-Since $b$ is not a rational number, system has incommensurate periodicity with respect to the lattice period which we set it to be $1$.
-Thus, this system is not completely period nor either completely random.
-This model has mobility edges separating delocalized and localized eigenstates at the following eigen energies\cite{PhysRevLett.114.146601}:
+$b$ is an irrational number, and we set it to be the golden ratio $b = \frac{1+\sqrt{5}}{2}$.
+Since $b$ is not a rational number, the system has incommensurate periodicity with respect to the lattice periodicity, which we set it to be $1$.
+Thus, this system is neither completely periodic nor completely random.
+This model has mobility edges separating delocalized and localized eigenstates at the following eigenenergy\cite{PhysRevLett.114.146601}:

-One special case for this model is $\alpha=0$, which is the Aubry-Andry model, with the following on site energies:
+One special case for this model is $\alpha=0$, which is the Aubry-Andry model, with the following on-site energies:

-here, we added $\theta$ as a random number that is uniformly distributed between $-\pi$ and $\pi$.
-It is shown that\cite{aubry1980analyticity} for $\lambda<1$ all states are delocalized and for $\lambda>1$ all states are localized, and thus there is a phase transition between delocalized and localized phases at $\lambda=1$.
+here, a random phase $\theta$ is added which is distributed uniformly between $-\pi$ and $\pi$.
+It is shown that for $\lambda<1$, all states are delocalized and for $\lambda>1$, all states are localized\cite{aubry1980analyticity}.
+Thus, there is a phase transition between delocalized and localized phases at $\lambda=1$.
 The properties of this model have been studied before\cite{Dom_nguez_Castro_2019, PhysRevB.101.174203, PhysRevB.101.024202,PhysRevB.100.195109}.
 We should emphasize that all the models mentioned above, and their Anderson phase transition have been studied thoroughly before; here we just use them to verify our idea.